Financial planning and funding sources

 What government funding is available for early years education?

 Providers can register with their local authority to claim the funding, which currently entitles eligible children to a free place consisting of 570 hours a year, over a minimum of 38 weeks a year.
-In most settings, the free places are offered as 15 hours a week during the school term, either as three hours of childcare over five days, or five hours over three days.
+In most settings, the places are offered as 15 hours a week during the school term, either as three hours of childcare over five days, or five hours over three days.
 For parents earning at least the equivalent of 16 hours per week at the national living wage, and earning less than £100,000 per year, places for three- and four-year-olds extend to 1140 hours a year.
-Parents cannot be charged for the funded sessions, however the cost of any additional sessions, plus consumable items such as drinks, meals and nappies, will be covered by parents.
+Parents cannot be charged for the funded sessions, however the cost of any additional sessions, plus consumable items such as drinks, meals and nappies, can be covered by parents.
 Further details can be found here.